 Youth Awards Ceremony

-Please note the closing date for the submission of all awards is 30 April each year at least three months prior to the Awards Ceremony held in August each year.
+Please note the closing date for the submission of all awards is 30 April each year or three months prior to the Awards Ceremony (usually held in August each year).
+If you miss the closing date, you will receive your award at the following year's ceremony.
 It is important to allow time for approval at a Youth Program Committee Meeting and for resubmission of an additional information that may be required before printing the Awards Program.
 The date of the ceremony is advertised in the calendar of events and is also in Wagtale.
 Award recipients will receive an official invitation with all relevant details before the event.

 Queen's Guide FAQ